dhis2/dhis2-docs/src/commonmark/en/content/user/classic-data-visualizer.md

 ### Select indicators

-The Data Visualizer app can display any number of indicators and data elements in a chart.
+The Classic Data Visualizer app can display any number of indicators and data elements in a chart.
 You can select both indicators and data elements to appear together in the same chart, with their order of appearance the same as the order in which they are selected.